 To address customer risk and uncertainty, the policy will have a 5% co-pay inclusion.
 Accordingly, the customer will bear 5% of the sum insured while the remaining will be borne by the insurer.
 Arogya Sanjeevani health insurance scheme is an indemnity-based plan and has a waiting period of 30 days.

-Features of Arogya Sanjeevani health insurance scheme
+What are the features of Arogya Sanjeevani health insurance scheme?

 Let’s look at some important features of the Arogya Sanjeevani health insurance scheme.